stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

   ```
   (note the `login` part of the hostname)

-    !!! note "New server fingerprint"
+    !!! info "New server fingerprint"

         When you connect to the new login nodes for the first time, you'll be
         presented with the new servers' fingerprint (host keys).
 Please see the